 - Don’t Use Any Filters: You want the colors and tones of your piece to be as accurate as possible.

-Check out our DIY Product Photography blog post for more tips about how to take great product photos at home, and check out our Photoshop Tutorials for Ecommerce blog post to learn some tips and tricks for post-production product photo editing.
+You can also check out our DIY Product Photography blog post for more tips about how to take great product photos at home, and check out our Photoshop Tutorials for Ecommerce blog post to learn some tips and tricks for post-production product photo editing.

 Alternatively, for photos, prints, and some artwork (usually artwork that isn’t too three dimensional), scanning can be a viable and affordable alternative to photography.
 If the work is too large for a scanner, you can scan sections and stitch it together with Photoshop.
 This approach works best with canvas or paper artwork.

 As a final tip, don’t forget to showcase multiple different shots of your artwork on your product pages.
 Your customers want to see more of each piece, not less, plus, you can give them different ideas of how to hang or style your work.
 If you’d like to sell more of your art, you might even showcase which art pieces work well together in a trilogy or professional home decorating way.
 This can really help with selling photos online.
 Having art in a similar color palette, design, or that look good together can help you sell more stock images.

 Include shots of your artwork hanging in homes or office spaces.
 This helps customers envision your work on their own walls, and it provides a better perspective of your artwork’s scale and size.
 You have to lead your customers and encourage them to buy your art for themselves so paint a picture in their head for them (no pun intended).

 Describe Your Art & Photography in Your Product Descriptions